FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 ## Configuring Authentication Mode

+The **FabricSolutionDeployment** application supports three possible configure settings for the application's **authentication mode**.
-Now a quick word about authentication.
-If you leave the configuration of the application’s authentication mode with the default setting in **AppSettings.cs** (shown below), things should just work.
-There should be nothing to configure and no need to create an Entra Id application before your run the application in the Visual Studio debugger.
-That's because the application is configure to use a pre-installed Entra Id application known as **Azure PowerShell application**.
-This application is automatically available in every M365 tenant and can be used to acquire user access tokens for the Fabric REST APIs as well as the Power BI REST API.
+ If you leave the configuration with the default setting in **AppSettings.cs** (shown below), things should just work out-of-the-box.
+There is no need to create an Entra Id application before you run the he **FabricSolutionDeployment** application in the Visual Studio debugger.

+The reason that the default auuthentication mode setting *just works* is because the application is configure to use a pre-installed Entra Id application known as **Azure PowerShell** application.
+This application is automatically available in every M365 tenant and you can use it to acquire user access tokens for the Fabric REST APIs.

 The default for the **AuthenticationMode** setting in **AppSettings.cs** is **UserAuthWithAzurePowershell**.